For many carers looking after someone can be a journey with different stages and experiences along the way.

 - You may wish to look at education courses in your area

 - If you want to go back to work, it’s useful to know about employment rights for carers.
+You can also read our employment blog.

 Stage 4: Getting a carers assessment